MadLittleMods/zig-neural-networks/dev-notes.md

 vector by the result of the `deriviative` function for each node which involves a lot less computation (efficient shortcut).

+For multi-input activations like Softmax, the Jacobian Matrix is not sparse so we actually need to take the whole thing into account (see the section below for more).

 #### Softmax